-- No on-site burying or dumping of any waste materials, vegetation, litter or refuse may be allowed. - Organic waste can be disposed of, buried on-site or used as mulch. - Domestic waste must be stored in approved containers (e.g. bins with removable lids). - All solid waste will be disposed of at a landfill licensed in terms of section 20 of the Environment Conservation Act (Act No. 73 of 1989). - The hydrogen facility and PV plant waste streams must not be mixed. - No material should be disposed into any riparian zone, including organic waste. - All possible pollution sources must be identified and all reasonable steps taken to prevent pollution or accidental spillages. - Ensure that all concentrated potential sources of pollution are protected (bunded) in order to minimise the risk of accidental spillage or pollution.
+- No on-site burying or dumping of any waste materials, vegetation, litter or refuse may be allowed. - Organic waste can be disposed of, buried on-site or used as mulch. - Domestic waste must be stored in approved containers (e.g. bins with removable lids). - All solid waste will be disposed of at a landfill licensed in terms of section 20 of the Environment Conservation Act (Act No. 73 of 1989).

+- No material should be disposed into any riparian zone, including organic waste. - All possible pollution sources must be identified and all reasonable steps taken to prevent pollution or accidental spillages. - Ensure that all concentrated potential sources of pollution are protected (bunded) in order to minimise the risk of accidental spillage or pollution.
 Storage tanks should be bunded in such a way to contain at least 120% of the storage tank's capacity.